-Supplementary examination, each subject.
-10 00 For Certificates and Diplomas.
-2 An application for a Certificate or Diploma accompanied by the proper fee. must be Certificate under the University seal For D. D. S. Diploma (payable before the final examina- \$ 1 00 tion and returnable in case of failure) 10 00 Diploma, payable by those attending less than 3 years.
-20 00 Diploma, extra when conferred in absentia See pages 19 and 20 for 5 00
+For Certificates and Diplomas.

+An application for a Certificate or Diploma must be accompanied by the proper tee.

+Certificate under the University seal 00

+For D. D. S. Diploma (payable before the final examina-

+tion and returnable in case of failure) 00

+-

+Diploma, payable by those attending less than 3 years 20 00

+Diploma, extra when conferred in absentia 5 00

+See pages 19 and 20 for

+occ pages to and 20 101